bbunzeck/bbunzeck.github.io/index.md

 #### Conference/Workshop Papers

+- Francesca Padovani, **Bastian Bunzeck**, Manar Ali, Omar Momen, Arianna Bisazza, Hendrik Buschmeier, and Sina Zarrieß.
+2025.
+Dialogue is not enough to make a communicative BabyLM (but neither is developmentally inspired reinforcement learning).
+In *Proceedings of the First BabyLM Workshop*, pages 421–435, Suzhou, China.
+Association for Computational Linguistics. <https://aclanthology.org/2025.babylm-main.29/>
 - **Bastian Bunzeck**, Daniel Duran, and Sina Zarrieß.
 2025.
 Do Construction Distributions Shape Formal Language Learning In German BabyLMs?.
 In *Proceedings of the 29th Conference on Computational Natural Language Learning*, pages 169–186, Vienna, Austria.
 Association for Computational Linguistics. <https://aclanthology.org/2025.conll-1.12/>
 - **Bastian Bunzeck** and Sina Zarrieß.
 2025.
 Subword models struggle with word learning, but surprisal hides it.
 In *Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers)*, pages 286–300, Vienna, Austria.
 Association for Computational Linguistics. <https://aclanthology.org/2025.acl-short.24/>
 - **Bastian Bunzeck**, Daniel Duran, Leonie Schade, and Sina Zarrieß.
 2025.
 Small language models also work with small vocabularies: Probing the linguistic abilities of grapheme- and phoneme-based baby llamas.
 In *Proceedings of the 31st International Conference on Computational Linguistics*, pages 6039–6048, Abu Dhabi, UAE.
 Association for Computational Linguistics. <https://aclanthology.org/2025.coling-main.404/>